b1narykid/lyceum-wifi-auth/README.md

 ## Warning

-Please, note that currently HSE lyceum's AP is the only one confirmed to be successfully authorizing user using scripts contained in this project, and it may work only on author's computer.
+Please, note that currently HSE lyceum's AP is the only one confirmed to be successfully working with scripts contained in this project, and it may work only on author's computer.
 That said, any use of the software is entirely at your own risk.